A relationship may not complete you, but you can definitely complete the cells in Excel with AutoFill.

 The sort and filter options display the selected values in a data table.
 It hides the rest of the information and excludes them from the AutoFill function.

-However, clearing the filter will leave a blank space in the fill series, and the AutoFill will become incomplete.
+However, clearing the filter will leave a blank space, and the AutoFill will become incomplete.

-To complete the series, you must reapply the AutoFill process to the selected cells using the methods below.
+You must reapply the AutoFill process to the selected cells to complete the series using the methods below.

-Follow the procedures below to reapply the AutoFill function in Excel:
+Follow the procedures below to reapply the AutoFill function in Microsoft Excel:

 The above process will reapply the fill handle tool and autofill the targeted cells.